 These pieces continued my interest in the assignment of literal meaning to color as I had begun previously in the Treasure Tones paint-chip pictures.
 I asked the model to hold colored cards selected from a deck of 6x9-inch Coloraid.
 She positioned them at her own discretion, and I aligned my camera with the cards.
-While working on the project, I considered Tom Wesselman’s “Great American Nudes,” Mel Ramos’ pinup paintings and John McCraken's serial color slabs particularly pertinent.
-My intention was to apply to my photography some of what I had learned by looking at Pop and Minimalist artworks.
-In this way these pieces reprise turn-of-the-20th-Century Pictorialism when photographers such as Stieglitz, Steichen, Kasebier and Demachy based their photographs on the art of their day—Impressionist paintings.
+While working on the project, I considered Tom Wesselman’s “Great American Nudes,” Mel Ramos’ pinup paintings and John McCraken's serial color slabs particularly pertinent

 Cherie Holding Colored Cards was photographed in 1976 using Kodachrome film.
 I enlarged the transparencies in 1978 onto Polaroid print material and presented the small pictures on a grid of nine or sixteen images.
 I reprinted the complete set in 1984 as Kodak Ektaflex 8x10s and revisited the set again in 2011 when I scanned the original Kodachromes to make 24x34-inch digital-pigment prints.